george/ip-quality-score/README.md

 ## To-Do

-Ideally, I'd like to rewrite portions of the frontend to be more modern.
-I'm not sure when I'll do this, but it could look nicer.

 I'd like to improve WebRTC IP detection soon, since there's better ways of doing it than what is currently being used in this project.